idiazroncero/huesos/src/docs/02-avoiding-bloat.md

 Many parts of huesos' include programatically generated classes, looping over maps that loop over maps that loop over maps, etc...

-Misuse or lack of configuration of some of this parts can result on overtly bloated CSS files, filled with selectors that you will never use.
+Misuse or lack of configuration will result on big, bloated CSS files; filled with selectors that you will never use.

-Follow these advices to avoid sending extra KBs to your users:
+Follow these points to avoid sending extra KBs to your users:

 ### Audit your button strategies and link strategies